StreamlabsSupport/Streamlabs-Chatbot/README.md

 > If all else failed it might be MSI afterburner

 - First check if the bot does launch with MSI turned off (If it does not it is a different problem and this solution is not for you) With the bot closed and afterburner open, go into afterburner `settings` > `User Interface` and make sure `Single tray icon mode` is `OFF`.
 Then go to your tray, right click `RivaTunerStatisticsServer`, and click `show`.
 Click `Add`, then find the Streamlabs `Chatbot.exe`.
 Making sure the Streamlabs Chatbot profile is selected, turn Application Detection Level to None.
 Open the chatbot and it should work fine now.

+## Missing tabs
+There are two tabs that can be hidden in the chatbot.
+- `Discord tab` is hidden for YouTube and Mixer since they do not support discord integration
+- `Scripts tab` is hidden until you connect streamer and bot account under `connections` to the streamer's channel

 ## Minigames aren't working
 Minigames require you to enable currency before they can be used, this still applies even if the cost is 0.